Michal-Murawski-homasha/video-rental/README.md

 The project is based on Bootstrap 4 and SB Admin 2 theme and all logic is created in PHP 8.1.6.

+The structure of the home page and subpages was divided into smallet files (head, sidebar, footer etc.) and uploaded to the addons folder.
+The config directory contains the connnection file for the MySQL database connection.
+The login directory contines files containing logic for registration and validation and login.

 ## Adding an employee table.

 Structure of the employee table.